emcrald/discord-arts/README.md

-  tagColor?: string, // Tag HEX color borderColor?: string | string[], // Border HEX color, can be gradient if 2 colors are used borderAllign?: string, // Gradient alignment if 2 colors are used disableProfileTheme?: boolean, // Disable the discord profile theme colors presenceStatus?: string, // User status to be displayed below the avatar squareAvatar?: boolean, // Change avatar shape to a square removeAvatarFrame?: boolean, // Remove the discord avatar frame/decoration (if any) rankData?: {
+  tagColor?: string, // Tag HEX color borderColor?: string | string[], // Border HEX color, can be gradient if 2 colors are used borderAllign?: string, // Gradient alignment if 2 colors are used presenceStatus?: string, // User status to be displayed below the avatar squareAvatar?: boolean, // Change avatar shape to a square rankData?: {
     currentXp: number, // Current user XP
     requiredXp: number, // XP required to level up